-We are currently looking for leaders to run the Scouts, and assistant leaders for all Sections.
+We are always looking for more assistant leaders and helpers for all Sections.
 If you would be willing to help out this may improve your child’s chances of getting a place, so please do let us know!
 There is more information about what this involves on our volunteering page.

 Waiting list policy

-Our Beaver Colony is currently full, and we have limited spaces in Cubs but are actively looking to recruit new Scouts from September.
+Our Beaver Colony and Cub Pack are currently full but we do have spaces within Scouts.
 We operate a waiting list to enable parents and carers to register young people who wish to join.
 This policy outlines how we offer places as they become available.

 - The age ranges for the Sections are Beavers: 6 to 8 years, Cubs: 8 to 10½ years, Scouts: 10½ to 14 years, Explorers: 14-18 years and Network: 18-25 years.